linroger/Finance-Notes-and-Marginalia/Contemporary Financial Intermediation Notes/Introduction/Introduction.md

 Chapter 17 examines the evolving boundaries between banks and financial markets.
 While we often think of banks and capital markets as distinct and competitive, their boundaries have become ever less fulgent as banks and markets coevolve.
 Finally, Chapter 18 offers some speculative thoughts on the future of banking.

 ## How These Concepts Help Us Understand the Great Recession: The 2007–2009 Subprime Crisis
 The Great Recession, beginning late in 2007, was said to be the worst since the Great Depression of 1929; it is discussed extensively in Chapter 14.
 It followed a 20-year period often described as the Great (is the adjective overworked?)
 Moderation.
 A perfect storm is the way some have described the Great Recession.
 The market for residential and commercial mortgages was central to the Great Recession's severity if not to its timing.
 Due to a variety of factors that we will discuss later in the book, U.S. housing prices had risen, more or less uninterruptedly for decades prompting a collective overconfidence, an arrogance, expressed most concretely in an unprecedented and unsustainable relaxation of mortgage standards.
 A whole vocabulary developed around deterioration in credit standards.
 There were lo-docs and no-docs (referring to mortgage applications that did not require adequate documentation of income, employment, etc.), as well as zero-down, neg-am, etc. (referring to easy payment terms).
 All of these were expressions of the provision of mortgage finance to those who would previously not have qualified for home loans, certainly not in the amount offered.
 The liberality in credit standards inevitably led to expanded demand for home ownership and supported a seemingly ineluctable escalation in home prices.
 Even if buyers could ill afford to service their mortgage debt currently, the virtually certain increase in the value of their residence would provide the capital gains to assure solvency.
 Not only did first mortgages proliferate, second mortgages (home equity loans) grew on the basis of rising home values.
 Thus, the mortgage market inflated the bubble in housing, that is, until late 2007.
 A nationwide decline in housing prices followed, and years later we were still dealing with painfully high unemployment and underemployment and wasted potential output in the trillions of dollars, not to mention the accompaniment of polarizing social unrest.
 In addition to covering these issues in Chapter 14, the discussion relies on concepts covered earlier in the chapters leading up to Chapter 14.

 Paradoxically, it appears that the very developments of the financial market that facilitated economic growth exacerbated the Great Recession.
 Indeed, this is the thesis of the celebrated This Time is Different by Reinhart and Rogoff (2009), a meticulous study of 800 years of business cycles.
 Important financial contracts and the many innovations in these contracts (like securitization) facilitated unprecedented financial leverage in the household, banking, and government-sponsored enterprise (so-called GSEs, especially Fannie Mae and Freddie Mac) sectors.
 However, there was more to the financial innovation story.
 Tainted mortgages were sold to, or guaranteed by, the massively overleveraged, politically influenced Fannie Mae, and Freddie Mac, or sold for resale to Wall Street's similarly overleveraged investment banks.
 The investment banks resold their mortgage assets to trusts that pooled the mortgages and sold claims against the cash flows generated by the mortgage pools.
-This added level of intermediation, called securitization, led to "tranched" financial claims typically categorized in descending order of seniority; this is discussed at great length in Chapter 11.
+This added level of intermediation, called securitization, led to "tranched" financial claims typically categorized in descending order of seniority; this is discussed $\$a_t$$ great length in Chapter 11.
 That is, the most senior claims would be paid in full first, followed by each descending class of claims until the periodic cash flows generated by the mortgage pools either were exhausted or all tranches were contractually satisfied.
 These securitized claims were complex in that the underlying pools of mortgages were large and heterogeneous and the claims on the pools were structured giving rise to added subtlety and opacity.
 A kind of multiplicative complexity frustrated those seeking to assess the risk of mortgagebacked securities.
 Buyers found it prohibitively expensive to perform independent due diligence as their clients assumed had been done routinely.
 Rather, buyers of mortgage-backed securities became overly dependent on the rating agencies, the Moody's and Standard and Poors of the financial marketplace.
 But, the rating agencies themselves were operating in an environment in which historical data – which turned out to be a poor predictor of future defaults – exhibited low mortgage defaults and created a false sense of security.
 Moreover, some have suggested that the rating agencies were compromised by contracts that provided them with inappropriate incentives.
 That is, although they had reputational incentives to credibly certify the credit qualities of the issues they rated, their immediate compensation was less dependent on the accuracy of their work than on the volume of securities they evaluated.
 This revenue inducement led the rating agencies to compete to retain clients who paid for their services (the "issuer pays" model), and the clients quite naturally wished to maximize the certified quality of the securities they sought to sell.
 We discuss rating agencies in Chapters 2 and 17.
-The upshot of this misbegotten dynamic was that there was "ratings inflation" – the credit qualities implied by ratings seemed exaggerated, at least with the benefit of hindsight – and there were also failures of fiduciary responsibilities in the market for mortgagebacked securities.
+The upshot of this misbegotten dynamic was that there was "ratings inflation" – the credit qualities implied by ratings seemed exaggerated, $$a_t$$ least with the benefit of hindsight – and there were also failures of fiduciary responsibilities in the market for mortgagebacked securities.
 Does the "perfect storm" come into view?
 There is more.

 The most junior and riskiest class of the tranched securitizations were commonly unrated residual claims which were difficult for the investment banks to peddle.
 These would reside on the balance sheet of the investment banks for prolonged periods waiting to be resecuritized into "toxic" CDOs (Collateralized Debt Obligations).
 CDOs were originally developed for the corporate debt market and were named as such to represent the fact that the collateral backing the securitized claims (or tranches) consisted of debt securities.
 However, in the years leading up to the 2007–2009 financial crisis, the rapid growth in the CDO market came from the mortgage-backed securities market, and many CDOs were created through aggregations of the detritus (junior stubs) of earlier securitizations.
 As indicated, the difficulty of evaluating these leveraged, riskier claims inflated the balance sheets of the banks engaged in securitization.
 In addition, the market became flooded with these extraordinarily opaque CDOs which also bore exaggerated quality indications from rating agencies.